 7. Plan exactly how to carry out the solution.

 Write down the solution as clearly as possible.
 List out what needs to be done and by when.
-Organise how to get anything that is needed to solve the problem.
+Organize how to get anything that is needed to solve the problem.

 8. Review progress in carrying out the plan.